 During the course of a typical day, a digital analyst might meet with clients and members of their digital marketing team.
 They may communicate via email, collaborate with their team using a project management tool.
 This includes planning projects, analysing data and updating dashboards.
 Finally, providing insights to clients and team members via email or report.
 They might also research new developments in the industry and apply them to their work.
 If this interests you, you should consider starting a career as a digital marketing analyst.

-Skills for Digital Marketing Analyst
+What Skills Does A Digital Marketing Analyst Need?